Harris Academy Purley

 Admissions into our sixth form should be made through the Harris Federation Sixth Form website.

 Each Harris academy with a sixth form will hold their own open event.
-Harris Academy Purley will hold an Open Evening for our sixth form in September, allowing prospective students an opportunity to see the facilities and courses on offer at this campus.
+Harris Academy Purley will hold an Open Evening in September; allowing prospective students an opportunity to see the facilities and courses on offer at this campus.

 Please check our website in August for exact dates for all of our open events.